guoying918/PCRNet/README.md

 # PCRNet: Progressive Correlation Refinement for Few-Shot Hyperspectral Image Classification

 The source code for our new work on Few-Shot Hyperspectral Image Classification tasks.
-The details will be reported after the publication.
+The details will be reported after the acceptance.

 ## Datasets